 The program allows Oregon residents who are eligible for the state Medicaid plan, and who also require an institutional level of care (such as nursing home care), to receive assistance with daily living activities, like bathing, grooming, light housecleaning, meal preparation, and grocery shopping.
 Other supports include community transportation, durable medical equipment, home modifications, and more.

 The K Plan / CFC provides an alternative to long-term home and community based Medicaid waivers.
-Medicaid waivers are not entitlement programs, which means that there are a limited number of slots available for participant enrollment, and eligibility does not automatically mean one is enrolled in the program.
+Medicaid waivers are not entitlement programs, which means that there are a limited number of slots available for participant enrollment.
+Stated differently, eligibility does not automatically mean one is enrolled in the program.
 Since CFC is part of the state Medicaid program and is an entitlement program, anyone who is eligible for services is able to receive them.

 An added benefit of CFC is that all long-term care services, including attendant care, are consumer directed as long as the individual has the capacity to direct their own services.
 This means an individual is able to choose the person they wish to provide care, including a family member.
-In unique situations, even a spouse can be hired to provide care.
+In unique situations, even a spouse can be hired as the caregiver.